About The Arizona Musicfest Scholarship

 Stanford University, 2022-2026

-As a soloist, Kaelan has been acknowledged as Best in Class two times in the statewide Arizona Music Educators Association Solo & Ensemble Competition.
-He has also placed in other local and international competitions, including the 2022 Arizona Musicfest Competition, the 2021 Bellagrande International Competition, and the 2021 International Clarinet Association Clareidoscope Contest.
+Kaelan James started playing clarinet at age 9, and since moving to Arizona in 2018, he studied with Dr. Stefanie Gardner.
+As a soloist, Kaelan has been acknowledged as Best in Class twice in the Arizona Music Educators Association Solo & Ensemble Competition.
+He also placed in the 2022 Arizona Musicfest Competition, the 2021 Bellagrande International Competition, and the 2021 International Clarinet Association Clareidoscope Contest.

 Tanner Dodt